aniclover/remote-dj-b2b/README.md

 1. ZeroTier provides a virtual local network for VBAN and VirtualHere to reduce the need to set up complex firewall and NAT routing between DJs
 1. DJ software needs to provide a way for multiple controllers to control the same decks.

+## Observations

+* With the mixing computer and all DJs within 50 miles, DJs reported that Slicer mode was challenging but usable
+* With the mixing computer and DJ approximately 800 miles away, DJs reported that beatmatching and EQ/fader transitions were quite usable, but Hot Cues were possibly too hard.

 ## Tuning

 ### Virtual DJ